Happy New Year from NorthStar Dental!

 - Take probiotics with multiple strains of beneficial bacteria.

 - Eliminate foods that you may be sensitive to.
 This potentially creates inflammation in your gut, such as dairy or gluten-containing.

 - Practice deep relaxation.
 Things like yoga, deep breathing, biofeedback, or massage, because stress worsens the immune response.

 - Sleep at least 7-8 hours each night

 We’re so excited to be healthier this year.
 While being healthy is no easy task, we believe you can do it with some teamwork and accountability!
-You can follow along with tips, specials, and other goodies at the NFD Wellness Blog.
+You can follow along with tips, promotions, and other goodies on the NFD Wellness Blog.
 You can also tune in on Facebook and Instagram, so you’ll have these things delivered right to your feed!